 Grind these Oud into powder

 As soon as you open the bottle, the volatile compound will vapour.
-If you are within an arm range, you can smell the Oud in an instant.
+Within an arm range, you can smell the Oud instantly.

 Take a small dab from a bottle on your wrist or a cotton pad.